JNRowe/versionah/doc/background.rst

 I maintain a large number of projects, both my toy stuff on GitHub_ and more serious things at the office.
-While skipping around in my editor to increase a version number I came to the obvious realisation that I shouldn't be doing this manually.
+While skipping around in my editor to increase a version number I came to the obvious realisation that I shouldn’t be doing this manually.

 Bumping or querying version numbers should be a zero thought process.
-I shouldn't need to remember the :abbr:`RegExp (Regular Expression)` needed to make my editor jump to the version identifier in a particular file type.
-I shouldn't need to resort to various :kbd:`C-a` and :kbd:`C-x` contortions in vim_ or formulating complicated lisp functions with ``number-to-string`` and ``string-to-number`` in emacs_.
+I shouldn’t need to remember the :abbr:`RegExp (Regular Expression)` needed to make my editor jump to the version identifier in a particular file type.
+I shouldn’t need to resort to various :kbd:`C-a` and :kbd:`C-x` contortions in vim_ or formulating complicated lisp functions with ``number-to-string`` and ``string-to-number`` in emacs_.